-This service may be provided at the following levels in private homes including Life Sharing homes (licensed or unlicensed):
+This service may be provided at the following levels in private homes and Life Sharing homes (licensed or unlicensed):

-- Basic Staff-to-individual ratio of 1:4.
-(This level does not apply to Respite provided in a Life Sharing home.) - Level 1 Staff-to-individual ratio range of 1:3.
-(This level does not apply to Respite provided in a Life Sharing home.) - Level 2 Staff-to-individual ratio range of 1:2. - Level 3 Staff-to-individual ratio of 1:1. - Level 3 Enhanced Staff-to-individual ratio of 1:1 with a licensed nurse (only available to children with medical needs as described below) or a certified staff member. - Level 4 Staff-to-individual ratio of 2:1. - Level 4 Enhanced Staff-to-individual ratio of 2:1 with one licensed nurse (only available to children with medical needs as described below) or one certified staff member and one staff member with at least a high school diploma.
+- Basic Staff Support The provision of the service at a staff-to-individual ratio of 1:4. - Level 1 The provision of the service at a staff-to-individual ratio range of 1:3. - Level 2 The provision of the service at a staff-to-individual ratio range of 1:2. - Level 3 The provision of the service at a staff-to-individual ratio of 1:1. - Level 3 Enhanced The provision of the service at a staff-to-individual ratio of 1:1 with a licensed nurse (only available to children with medical needs as described below) or a certified staff member. - Level 4 The provision of the service at a staff-to-individual ratio of 2:1. - Level 4 Enhanced The provision of the service at a staff-to-individual ratio of 2:1 with one licensed nurse (only available to children with medical needs as described below) or one certified staff member and one staff member with at least a high school diploma.